jhall8898/BuddyPairingsGG/README.md

 <br /><br />
 You will see three fields that need to be filled in: toList, email_sender, email_password.
 <br /><br />
-To locate the path for your file, simply open your computer's terminal and drag the file into your terminal.
-It should give you the most accurate path to your file.
+Make sure you move the file you want the program to read into the same folder as the programs.
+To quickly locate the path for your file, simply open your computer's terminal and drag the file into your terminal.
+I know this works on Mac and I believe it works on Windows as well.
+This should give you the most accurate path to your file.
 You can then copy that path into `toList = buddyPairing('Insert File Name')`.
 <br /><br />
 I would recommend turning on 2-step verification for your email account (Google-based) so that you can create an App-specific password to use in the program.
 Once that's done all you need to do is to fill in `email_sender = 'Insert Sender Email'` and `email_password = 'Insert Sender Email Password'` and run the code.